-Part of the exhibition Cannupa Hanska Luger: Every One & Kali Spitzer: Sister
+Part of the exhibition programming for Cannupa Hanska Luger: Every One & Kali Spitzer: Sister

 111 Queen's Park